liftoff-app/liftoff/.github/ISSUE_TEMPLATE/---bug-report.md

 <details>
   <summary>Logs</summary>

   Paste your logs here.
-Logs can be found in lemmur: settings > about lemmur > logs.
+Logs can be found in lemmynade: settings > about lemmynade > logs.
 </details>

 ### Expected behavior